 Photo by Grandpa's Inn

-A charming house in Vigan, Grandpa’s Inn & Restaurant is situated close to the Mestizo River.
+If you're choosing where to stay in Vigan that is nearby Vigan tourist spots for your Ilocos tour package itinerary, check out this charming house in accommodation called Grandpa’s Inn & Restaurant, situated close to the Mestizo River.
 It’s only 120m from the famed Calle Crisologo and 220m from Plaza Burgos, which is one of the two major plazas in the city.
 The Syquia Mansion Museum is just 2 blocks down the road from the inn.

-There are plenty of dining establishments within walking distance from Grandpa’s Inn & Restaurant.
+There are plenty of Vigan restaurants within walking distance from Grandpa’s Inn & Restaurant.
 However, the inn has its own noteworthy restaurants.
 Indulge in sizzling delights at Uno Grille or sample local Ilocano delicacies at Kusina Felicitas and Cafe Uno.

 9. Hotel Lapira